 I don’t believe anyone will consciously launch World War III.
 The situation now is more like the eve of World War I, when great powers were armed and ready to go when an incident set things off.
 Ever since Gorbachev naively ended the Cold War, the hugely over-armed United States has been actively surrounding Russia with weapons systems, aggressive military exercises, NATO expansion.
 At the same time, in recent years the demonization of Vladimir Putin has reached war propaganda levels.
 Russians have every reason to believe that the United States is preparing for war against them, and are certain to take defensive measures.
 This mixture of excessive military preparations and propaganda against an “evil enemy” make it very easy for some trivial incident to blow it all up. – Diana Johnstone, author of “Queen of Chaos: The Misadventures of Hillary Clinton”

-Vladimir Putin, speaking at the UN in 2015, addressing the United States re its foreign policy: “Do you realize what you have done?”
+Vladimir Putin, speaking at the UN in 2015, addressing the United States regarding its foreign policy: “Do you realize what you have done?”

 Since the end of World War 2, the United States has: